ansible-buch/docker-installer/README.md

 sudo ./installer.yml
 ```

-> :exclamation: This requires your `ansible-playbook`-command to be installed
+> :warning: This requires your `ansible-playbook`-command to be installed
 in `/usr/bin`.
 If you get an error here, please fix the first line ("shebang")
 in `installer.yml`.
 (Use `type ansible-playbook` to see your installation path.)